SaberLLC/Saber-Factions/README.md

+## Warning!
+This fork is only for pre development of Driftay's SaberFactions.
 # SaberFactions

 SaberFactions is a fork of both FactionsUUID and SavageFactions.
 Creators of those plugins include DtrShock and ProSavage.
 Credits to them.